FederatedAI/FATE/doc/api/session_api.md

 mapValues(func)
 ```

-Return a Table by applying a function to each value of this Table, while keys does not change.
+Returns a Table by applying a function to each value of this Table, while keys do not change.

 In-place computing applies if enabled.